People Making Things Happen

 Moira is the Lead Grant Coordinator within the Division of Transit and Rail at CDOT; previously the manager of a Travel Training and Mobility program for Hopelink in WA State.
 Moira is the CDOT ex-officio and as such has no term.
 She lives in Denver.

 Erica has two decades of experience working for local governments and non-profits.
 She is an experienced human services provider including extensive work with all populations.
 Her experience includes coordination projects, service gap analysis, needs assessments, and project management.
 Erica lives in Arvada.

-Nasser Samman Metro Transportation Planning and Solution Group’s Chief Operating Officer.
+Nasser Samman of Metro Transportation Planning and Solution Group’s is the Chief Operating Officer.

-For the past 2 years, Nasser has Directed the operation of all functions of the Transportation and Maintenance Division for 450 car fleet.
-In addition to Managing and directing the Sales and Marketing, Nasser initiates and continus to build relationships and opens busines with high profile clients.
+For the past 2 years, Nasser has Directed the operation of all functions of the Transportation and Maintenance Division for the 450 car fleet.
+In addition to managing and directing the Sales and Marketing, Nasser initiates and continues to build relationships with high profile clients.